 The rules given here to determine if you are a U.S. resident do not override tax treaty definitions of residency.
+If your residency is determined under a treaty and not under the rules discussed here, you must file a fully completed Form 8843 if the payments or income items reportable because of that determination are more than \$100,000.
 If you are a dual resident taxpayer, you can still claim the benefits under an income tax treaty.
 A dual resident taxpayer is one who is a resident of both the United States and another country under each country's tax laws.
 The income tax treaty between the two countries must contain a provision that provides for resolution of conflicting claims of residence.
 If you are treated as a resident of a foreign country under a tax treaty, you are treated as a nonresident alien in figuring your U.S. income tax.
 For purposes other than computing your tax, you will be treated as a U.S. resident.
 For example, the rules discussed here do not affect your residency time periods as discussed later, under Dual Status Aliens.

 Information to be reported.
 If you are a dual resident taxpayer and you claim treaty benefits, you must timely file a return (including extensions) using Form 1040NR or Form 1040NR-EZ, and compute your tax as a nonresident alien.
-You must also attach Form 8833, Treaty-Based Return Position Disclosure Under Section 6114 or 7701(b), or a similar statement.
-See Reporting Treaty Benefits Claimed in Chapter 9, for more information on reporting treaty benefits.
+You must also attach a fully completed Form 8833, Treaty-Based Return Position Disclosure Under Section 6114 or 7701(b).
+See Reporting Treaty Benefits Claimed in chapter 9, for more information on reporting treaty benefits.